xitrum-framework/xitrum/doc/intro.rst

 * In-process and distribued cache, you don't need separate cache servers.
 * In-process and clustered `Comet <http://en.wikipedia.org/wiki/Comet_(programming)>`_,
-  you don't need a separate Comet server.
+  you can scale Comet to multiple web servers.

 ::